 An accounts payable system manages all monies owed by the practice.
 Expenditures and payments are the cost of doing business in dentistry.
 There are several types of expenses in a dental practice impacting the profits of the practice differently.

 Overhead expenses are the expenses required to run a dental practice.
-There is fixed overhead and variable overhead.
+There are fixed and variable overhead costs.
 Treatment fee schedules must reflect these expenses, as well as reasonable revenue for the dentist.
 Fixed overhead includes the expenses that are continuous such as rent or mortgage, malpractice insurance, utilities and salaries.
 These expenses are incurred whether or not the dentist is in the office and whether or not professional services are being provided.
 Not all salaries are part of the fixed overhead.
 Employees who work as independent contractors, on commission or on a part-time hourly as needed basis, are not part of this type of overhead.
 Variable overhead are those expenses that change depending on the type of services acquired and can vary from month to month depending on the practice needs.
 Examples include independent contractor fees, laboratory fees, business and dental supplies and equipment repair fees.

 A certified public accountant (CPA) is often on retainer for many dental practices.
 It is the responsibility of this accountant to handle the major financial records of the practice such as the annual profit and loss statements, tax returns and other government reports.
 The accountant may also recommend areas in which the practice can cut back on expenses.
-The reports that the account handles for the dental practice are based on information provided by the dental practice through daily, monthly, quarterly and yearly activities.
+The reports that the accountant handles for the dental practice are based on information provided by the dental practice through daily, monthly, quarterly and yearly activities.
 The practice administrator or a designated member of the administrative team will work closely with the accountant throughout the year.
 Information must be accurate, current and complete.
 Timeliness of specific reports is also a must.